dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 Solving a quadratic equation using symmetry The equation 6𝑥−𝑥2 +7 = 0 has a solution at 𝑥 = −1.
 Without using the quadratic formula, find any other solutions.

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-3.3 Physical symmetry

-73

-3.3 Physical symmetry
+### 3.3 Physical symmetry

-For a physical application of symmetry, imagine a uniform metal 80◦

-10◦

-sheet, perhaps aluminum foil, cut into the shape of a regular penT = ?
+For a physical application of symmetry, imagine a uniform metal sheet, perhaps aluminum foil, cut into the shape of a regular penT = ?

 tagon.
 Imagine that to the edges are attached heat sources and 10◦